Ishasavani1402/Online_Intership_Task_3/README.md

 Question__: // BUILD A CLIENT-SERVER CHAT APPLICATION USING JAVA SOCKETS AND MULTITHREADING TO HANDLE MULTIPLE USERS

 My Approach:
--> i create two way communication application (client to server and server to client).
+-> i create multiway communication application server with multiple client.

 ->use socket programming language for interaction between client and server .
 ->for chatclient.java file create object of socket class and provide into object hostname and port name .